 After the performance, El Sapatero [The shoemaker], a comedy also written by Esther Cohen, was performed by the same actors.
 The reviewer in La Vara noted that the comedy produced “side-splitting” laughter and provided the names of the performing actors: Ana Behar, Estela Levi, Victoria Ashkenazi, Esther Mokatíl, Rashel Cohen, Esther Cohen, (Zalma) Esther Victor Cohen, Lili Motal, and Sara Crespi.

-Recently, The Ladino Players have increasingly come under the organizational efforts of women.
+Not longing after its founding, The Ladino Players increasingly came under the organizational efforts of women.
 In 1996, the theater group elected Izmir-born Daisy Sadaka Braverman as its director and Egyptian-born Esther (Cazés) Daiell as its president.
 In the spring of 1997, they performed their third production, Forsyth Street, a drama written by David F. Altabe and edited by Daisy Sadaka Braverman.
-The Ladino Players have received coverage in the New York Jewish press and represent the only Judeo-Spanish theater group in the United States.
-This contemporary Ladino theater group, in contrast to its early twentieth-century New York predecessors, seeks to celebrate and revive the Judeo-Spanish heritage, culture, and language.
+The Ladino Players received coverage in the New York Jewish press and represented the only Judeo-Spanish theater group in the United States.
+This contemporary Ladino theater group, in contrast to its early twentieth-century New York predecessors, celebrated and revived the Judeo-Spanish heritage, culture, and language.